hazelcast/hazelcast-cpp-client/README.md

     HAZELCAST_USE_SHARED: You want the application to use the shared Hazelcast library.

 ## 1.4.
 Basic Configuration

-If you are using Hazelcast IMDG and C++ Client on the same computer, generally default configuration just works.
+If you are using Hazelcast IMDG and C++ Client on the same computer, generally the default configuration should be fine.
 This is great for trying out the client.
-However, if you run the client on a different computer than any of the cluster members, you may need to do some simple configuration such as specifying the member addresses.
+However, if you run the client on a different computer than any of the cluster members, you may need to do some simple configurations such as specifying the member addresses.

-The IMDG members and clients have their own configuration options.
+The Hazelcast IMDG members and clients have their own configuration options.
 You may need to reflect some of the member side configurations on the client side to properly connect to the cluster.

 This section describes the most common configuration elements to get you started in no time.
-It discusses some member side configuration options to ease understanding Hazelcast's ecosystem.
-Then, client side configuration options regarding cluster connection are discussed.
-Configuration material regarding data structures are discussed in the following sections.
+It discusses some member side configuration options to ease the understanding of Hazelcast's ecosystem.
+Then, the client side configuration options regarding the cluster connection are discussed.
+The configurations for the Hazelcast IMDG data structures that can be used in the C++ client are discussed in the following sections.

-You can refer to [IMDG Documentation](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html) and [Configuration Overview](#configuration-overview) for more information.
+See the [Hazelcast IMDG Reference Manual](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html) and [Configuration Overview section](#configuration-overview) for more information.

 ### 1.4.1.
-IMDG Configuration
+Configuring Hazelcast IMDG

-Hazelcast IMDG aims to run out of the box for most common scenarios.
-However if you have limitations on your network such as multicast being disabled, you may have to configure your Hazelcast IMDG instances so that they can find each other on the network.
-Also most data structures are configurable.
-Therefore, you may want to configure your Hazelcast IMDG.
+Hazelcast IMDG aims to run out-of-the-box for most common scenarios.
+However if you have limitations on your network such as multicast being disabled, you may have to configure your Hazelcast IMDG members so that they can find each other on the network.
+Also, since most of the distributed data structures are configurable, you may want to configure them according to your needs.
 We will show you the basics about network configuration here.

+There are two ways to configure Hazelcast IMDG:

+* Using the `hazelcast.xml` configuration file.
-There are two ways to configure Hazelcast IMDG.
-One is to use a `hazelcast.xml` file and the other is to programmatically configure the instance before starting it from Java code.
-Since we use standalone servers, we will use `hazelcast.xml` to configure our cluster members.
+* Programmatically configuring the member before starting it from the Java code.

+Since we use standalone servers, we will use the `hazelcast.xml` file to configure our cluster members.

-When you download and unzip `hazelcast-<version>.zip`, you see the `hazelcast.xml` in `bin` folder.
-When a Hazelcast member starts, it looks for
-`hazelcast.xml` file to load configuration from.
-A sample `hazelcast.xml` is below.
-We will go over some important elements in the rest of this section.
+When you download and unzip `hazelcast-<version>.zip` (or `tar`), you see the `hazelcast.xml` in the `bin` directory.
+When a Hazelcast member starts, it looks for the `hazelcast.xml` file to load the configuration from.
+A sample `hazelcast.xml` is shown below.

 ```xml
 <hazelcast>
     <group>